I finally decided on the following criteria for sites that would appear on this list. They would need need to:

 David Deubelbeiss has posted a very good document for ESL/EFL teachers sharing ideas for listening activities to do in the classroom.
 Even thought it’s for teachers, it’s so good that I’m adding it to this list.

 Quizlet is on The Best Tools To Make Online Flashcards list.
 They’ve just added the great ability to have users listen to a word and then have to spell it.
-This dictation feature is excellent for ELL’s, and EFL Classroom has created a list of links to the best Quizlet dictation activities.

 Listen A Minute is another great site by Sean Banville.